deekshaarora12/Calculator_Behaviour/addition.md

 Given Two fractions

-when  The calculator is turned on
+When  The calculator is turned on
 And I type in "fraction"
 And I press "plus"
 And I type in "fraction"
 And I press "equals"

 Then I see the "added number" as the result